jda5/blog/docs/index.md

 Welcome to my corner of the internet!
 My name is Jacob Strauss, I am a co-founder & CTO at [ChaseLabs](https://www.meetchase.ai/) and the founder of [Gumbo](https://www.gumbo.kitchen/).

+I write mostly about software engineering and building software companies, though will occasionally go rouge.

 ---

 # Recent Posts